manbeardgames/manbeardgames-site-builder/source/tutorials/2d-camera.md

 }
 ```

 The getter for each of these properties return back their respective backing field values.
 In each of the setters, first a check to see if the value has actually changed is performed.
-If it is actually a new value, the the value is set to the respective backing field, and the `_hasChanged` boolean is set to true, incdicating that a change has been made.
+If it is actually a new value, the value is set to the respective backing field, and the `_hasChanged` boolean is set to true, indicating that a change has been made.
 The last two properties `X` and `Y` are mostly there for utility so we can set them individually instead of having to supply a full Vector2 each time to `Position`.

 That's it for our properties.

 ## Screen Space to Camera Space Methods
 ---
-By introducing a camera into our game, we've also also created two seperate coordinate spaces.
+By introducing a camera into our game, we've also created two separate coordinate spaces.

 | System | Definition |
 |---|---|